Louiseskinner01/project1-lskinner/README.md

 - Book sessions online using a real-time calendar showing the availability of FWL and the fitness team
 - Log into an online portal where the user will have a live online personal training session
 - Track progress, body stats and upload before and after pictures
 - Receive email/text reminders (depending on the users preference)

+---

 ## Credits/Referencing

-- **ChatGBT:** Stretch Goals - User stories and some of the Main User Stories
- - **Unsplash** I used this online tool for free images of juices for the juice ingredients carousel on the Nutrition page

  | Source | Notes |
 | --- | --- |